 By the time he was 24, Big E was already shattering state and national powerlifting records as he threw around numbers not witnessed since the days when Mark Henry was active in the sport — 806-pound deadlifts; 575 pounds on the bench.
 Had squats been a national pastime there’s a chance the WWE Universe would never have witnessed the phenomenon that is Big E.

 The powerhouse’s dominance continued once he found his way into a WWE ring, as he immediately allied himself with Dolph Ziggler and AJ Lee right around the same time he won the NXT Championship.
-An Intercontinental Championship victory over Curtis Axel and multiple WWE Tag Team Championships with The New Day — including the longest reign in the history of the titles — followed soon after, but surely that’s just the beginning of Big E’s legacy in WWE: He’s literally too big to fail.
+An Intercontinental Championship victory over Curtis Axel and multiple WWE Tag Team Championships with The New Day — including setting the record for the longest Tag Team Championship reign in WWE history — followed soon after, but surely that’s just the beginning of Big E’s legacy in WWE: He’s literally too big to fail.